 If hair care is a journey, Butter Me Up Organics can help you reach your destination.

-For the conventional, they offer organic daily shampoo, plastic free dry shampoo, and an organic shampoo bar.
+For the conventional, they offer organic daily shampoo, plastic-free dry shampoo, and a vegan shampoo bar.

 It looks like a chocolate bar, smells like a chocolate bar, and given it’s made with food-grade ingredients, you could actually eat it like a chocolate bar (although we wouldn’t recommend it).